Tips To Make Travel More Affordable

 Work those rewards programs

 This was the strategy that kind of started it all for us.
 We had long-time plans to go to Europe for our 10th anniversary, and during the research leading up to that we realized we needed a new credit card.
 The one we had at the time had foreign transaction fees, and paying 3% more on every transaction?
 Uh, no thank you.
 There are a bunch out there that get you tons of bonus miles if you spend a certain amount over the first few months, so that’s what we did.
 We ended up with the American Airlines branded Citi card because the minimum spend was relatively low, and that netted us 50K airline miles to use later.
-That’s how we ended up paying next to nothing for our flights to Paris.
+That’s how we ended up paying next to nothing for our flights to Norway.
+You can find more information here.

 Fly budget airlines & travel light

 Since we live in Lexington, we unfortunately don’t really have budget airlines that go through our airport.
 We have found that for a lot of domestic flights, making the short trip to Louisville for a Southwest flight still ends up a lot less expensive, even when you consider paying for parking.
 I could talk about all the reasons I love Southwest, but I’ll save that for another day!
+We learned about Jettly, so we’ll check on the site and see what great deals they can offer.

 I’m also really excited that WOW Air is going to start flights from Cincinnati in May, which will give us a nearby-ish option for budget international flights.
 Their booking site even has an option for stopovers in Reykjavik (where all the flights connect), which sounds pretty awesome.
 You do have to pay extra for luggage, but you know I’d rather keep it to a carry-on anyway.
 In fact, that’s a good strategy for most airlines, since these days nearly all of them charge for checked bags, and even more if they’re over a certain weight.